Area of Instruction

 |HT 240||Medical Coding - CPT||4 credits|

-Course trains students to assign physician's Current Procedural Terminology (CPT) codes in medical/health records to ensure accurate and complete reimbursement documentation.
+Course trains students to assign physician's Current Procedural Terminology (CPT) and Healthcare Common Procedure Coding System (HCPCS) codes in medical/health records to ensure accurate and complete reimbursement documentation.

 |CAP 101||Introduction to Computer Applications||5 credits|

-Students will use a personal computer to demonstrate basic skills in Windows, Word, Excel, Access and PowerPoint.
-Students will also identify hardware components, demonstrate effective internet usage, and use the tools within the BTC learning management system.
-For off-campus, a Windows-based computer is required.
+Students will use a personal computer to demonstrate basic skills in Windows, Word, Excel, Access, and PowerPoint.
+Students will describe safe technology practices, use the tools within the BTC learning management system, and demonstrate file management techniques.
+For off-campus work, a Windows-based computer is required.

 |BUS 230||Medical Office Procedures||5 credits|